symfony/symfony-docs/components/dependency_injection/autowiring.rst

 The autowiring subsystem will detect the dependencies of the ``TwitterClient`` class by parsing its constructor.
 For instance it will find here an instance of a ``Rot13Transformer`` as dependency.
 If an existing service definition (and only one – see below) is of the required type, this service will be injected.
-If it not the case (like in this example), the subsystem is smart enough to automatically register a private service for the ``Rot13Transformer`` class and set it as first argument of the `twitter_client``` service.
+If it's not the case (like in this example), the subsystem is smart enough to automatically register a private service for the ``Rot13Transformer`` class and set it as first argument of the `twitter_client`` service.
 Again, it can work only if there is one class of the given type.
 If there are several classes of the same type, you must use an explicit service definition or register a default implementation.